anwaldt/seamless/Documentation/docs/index.md

 # HuFo System

-Documentation for installing and using the HuFo system.
+This is the documentation for installing and using the combined Ambisonics and WFS system at Humboldt Forum.
+If you are interested in using the system from a Reaper session, continue here: [/userguide.html]